Hyliion Holdings: History

-Hyliion was founded in 2015 by Thomas Healy in Pittsburgh, Pennsylvania, while he was a masters in mechanical engineering student at Carnegie Mellon University.
-The company originally developed hybrid electric drivetrains for Class 8 trucks, including the Trailer Hybrid Electric (HE) system and the 6X4HE hybrid axle.
-These systems aimed to improve fuel efficiency and reduce emissions by capturing and reusing braking energy.
+Hyliion was founded in 2015 by Thomas Healy in Pittsburgh, Pennsylvania, while studying mechanical engineering at Carnegie Mellon University.
+The company developed hybrid electric drivetrains for Class 8 trucks, including the Trailer Hybrid Electric (HE) system and the 6X4HE hybrid axle.

-In 2018, Hyliion relocated to Cedar Park, Texas, after receiving approval for an economic incentives package of up to $1.27 million from the Cedar Park City Council.
-That same year, the company acquired Gentherm's battery division, expanding its capabilities in energy storage technology.
+In 2018, Hyliion relocated to Cedar Park, Texas, following approval of an economic incentives package from the Cedar Park City Council.
+During this period, Hyliion acquired Gentherm's battery division.